-A.2.49 WorkStyle
+A.2.47 WorkStyle

 WorkStyle specifies the style of working in a sheet fed press.
 It is defined in the press coordinate system, where the sheet moves parallel to the Y axis.
-In the simple case of a single unrotated page per surface this implies that a flip around the Y-axis (WorkAndTurn, WorkAndBack) will result in head to head images for the back side, whereas a flip around the X-axis (WorkAndTumble) will result in head to foot images.
+In the simple case of a single unrotated page per surface this implies that a flip around the

+Y-axis (WorkAndTurn, WorkAndBack) will result in head to head images for the back side, whereas a flip around the X-axis (WorkAndTumble) will result in head to foot images.

-Table A.50: WorkStyle Enumeration Values (Sheet 1 of 2)
+Table A.48: WorkStyle Enumeration Values

-VALUE DESCRIPTION PLATE REUSE Perfecting This work style describes the printing on both sides of the substrate using a separate set of plates for each side.
+VALUE DESCRIPTION TURN AXIS PLATE REUSE Perfecting This work style describes the printing on both sides of the substrate using a separate set of plates for each side.
 The front lay is altered by flipping the sheet along the X-axis and thus retaining the side lays.
 Note: Perfecting is geometrically very similar to WorkAndTumble.
 Note: Perfecting is most commonly used with in-press perfecting units but the sheets can also be flipped outside of the press.
 The name Perfecting was chosen mainly for backwards compatibility.
 X-Axis No Simplex No turning.
 None No WorkAndBack This work style describes the printing on both sides of the substrate with different images or plate sets.
 After the first run the side lays are altered by flipping the sheet along the Y-axis and thus retaining the front lays.
 Note: WorkAndBack is geometrically very similar to WorkAndTurn.
 Y-Axis No WorkAndTumble This work style describes the printing on both sides of the substrate using the same set of plates for both surfaces.
 After the first run the front lay is altered by flipping the sheet along the X-axis and thus retaining the side lays.
 Note: WorkAndTumble SHOULD NOT be specified for digital printing.
-X-Axis Yes
+X-Axis Yes WorkAndTurn This work style describes the printing on both sides of the substrate with the same images or plate set on each side.
+After the first run the side lays are altered by flipping the sheet along the Y-axis and thus retaining the front lays.
+Note: WorkAndTurn SHOULD NOT be specified for digital printing.
+Y-Axis Yes